Pranav-S-Bhoge/Mitron-Bank/README.md

 ## Strategic Insights for Mitron Bank's New Credit Card Line

 **Project Details:**
 Mitron Bank wanted better credit cards.
-We studied spending habits with AtliQ Services and found trends.
+We studied spending habits and found trends.
 By making special offers, we aim to make customers happier and more loyal, making Mitron Bank more successful.

 In the Mitron Bank Credit Card Expansion, the aim was to diversify offerings and boost market presence.